BeforeLast/SadNLonelyBot/readme.md

-SAD AND LONELY BOT v1.2
+SAD AND LONELY BOT v1.3

 Hello, this is sad and lonely bot.
 A simple discord robot just to waste your time.

 Current Change :
--Removed wish me luck command option
+-Added i need a flag command

 Previous Change :
--Added new command to wish you luck
+-Removed wish me luck command option